Astrophytum coahuilense (H.Moeller) K.Kayser

 Bishop's Cap, Bishop's Miter, Bishop's Hat, Miter Cactus, Monk's Hood

 Astrophytum coahuilense is an attractive, slow-growing cactus, very similar to Astrophytum myriostigma.
-Although superficially similar to A. myriostigma, the two species bear different flowers, fruits and seeds.
+Although superficially similar to A. myriostigma, the 2 species bear different flowers, fruits and seeds.
 It is softer and has more grey flecks than A. myriostigma.
-The flowers are yellow with a characteristic red throat.
+The flowers are yellow with a red throat.